Battle of Moscow: Aftermath

+Furious that his army had been unable to take Moscow, Hitler dismissed Brauchitsch on 19 December 1941, and took personal charge of the Wehrmacht, effectively taking control of all military decisions.
+Hitler surrounded himself with staff officers with little or no recent combat experience.

 The Red Army's winter counter-offensive drove the Wehrmacht from Moscow, but the city was still considered to be threatened, with the front line relatively close.
-Because of this, the Moscow theater remained a priority for Stalin, who at first appeared to be in shock due to the initial German success.
-In particular, the initial Soviet advance was unable to reduce the Rzhev salient, held by several divisions of Army Group Centre.
-Immediately after the Moscow counter-offensive, a series of Soviet attacks (the Battles of Rzhev) were attempted against the salient, each time with heavy losses on both sides.
-By early 1943, the Wehrmacht had to disengage from the salient as the whole front was moving west.
-Nevertheless, the Moscow front was not finally secured until October 1943, when Army Group Centre was decisively repulsed from the Smolensk landbridge and from the left shore of the upper Dnieper at the end of the Second Battle of Smolensk.

-Furious that his army had been unable to take Moscow, Hitler dismissed his commander-in-chief, Walther von Brauchitsch, on 19 December 1941, and took personal charge of the Wehrmacht, effectively taking control of all military decisions.
-Additionally, Hitler surrounded himself with staff officers with little or no recent combat experience.

-For the first time since June 1941, Soviet forces had stopped the Germans and driven them back.
-This resulted in an overconfident Stalin further expanding the offensive.
+Because of this, the Moscow theater remained a priority for Stalin.

 On 5 January 1942, during a meeting in the Kremlin, Stalin announced that he was planning a general spring offensive, which would be staged simultaneously near Moscow, Leningrad, Kharkov, and the Crimea.
 This plan was accepted over Zhukov's objections.
-Low Red Army reserves and Wehrmacht tactical skill led to a bloody stalemate near Rzhev, known as the "Rzhev meat grinder", and to a string of Red Army defeats, such as the Second Battle of Kharkov, the failed attempt at elimination of the Demyansk pocket, and the encirclement of General Andrey Vlasov's army in a failed attempt to lift the siege of Leningrad, and the destruction of Red Army forces in Crimea.
-Ultimately, these failures would lead to a successful German offensive in the south and to the Battle of Stalingrad.

 A documentary film, Moscow Strikes Back, (Разгром немецких войск под Москвой, "Rout of the German Troops near Moscow"), was made during the battle and rapidly released in the Soviet Union.
 It was taken to America and shown at the Globe in New York in August 1942.
-The New York Times reviewer commented that "The savagery of that retreat is a spectacle to stun the mind."
-As well as the Moscow parade and battle scenes, the film included images of German atrocities committed during the occupation, "the naked and slaughtered children stretched out in ghastly rows, the youths dangling limply in the cold from gallows that were rickety, but strong enough."
+The New York Times reviewer commented that "The savagery of that retreat is a spectacle to stun the mind".
+As well as the Moscow parade and battle scenes, the film included images of German atrocities committed during the occupation, "the naked and slaughtered children stretched out in ghastly rows, the youths dangling limply in the cold from gallows that were rickety, but strong enough".